Manuel Angiulli

-Manuel Charly Angiulli (born 26 June 1995) is a Belgium professional footballer who plays as a defender.
+Manuel Charly Angiulli (born 26 June 1995) is a Belgium professional footballer who plays as a centre back for FC United Richelle.

 Career

 Angiulli started his career with Belgian second division side Visé.

 In 2014, he signed for Alemannia Aachen II in the German fifth division.

 In 2020, Angiulli signed for Romanian club Politehnica Iași, where he made 3 appearances and scored 0 goals.
-On 11 November 2020, he debuted for Politehnica Iași during a 1-0 win over CFR Cluj.
+On 11 November 2020, he debuted for Politehnica Iași during a 1–0 win over CFR Cluj.

 Before the second half of 2020–21, Angiulli signed for MVV in the Netherlands.

 On 27 July 2021, he signed a two-year deal with Mouscron.